piam/bjc-course/curriculum/10-internet/labs/01-how-the-internet-works.md

 At the **transport layer**:

- * The [Transmission Control Protocol (TCP)](http://en.wikipedia.org/wiki/Transmission_Control_Protocol) to is used to insure a reliable, ordered delivery of a stream of data from your browser to the trincoll.edu server.
+ * The [Transmission Control Protocol (TCP)](http://en.wikipedia.org/wiki/Transmission_Control_Protocol) ensures a reliable, ordered delivery of a stream of data, from your browser to the trincoll.edu server.

 At the **internet layer**:

- * The [Internet Protocol (IP)](http://turing.cs.trincoll.edu/~ram/cpsc110/inclass/internet/) is used to transmit 1500 byte packets of data through the interet.
+ * The [Internet Protocol (IP)](http://turing.cs.trincoll.edu/~ram/cpsc110/inclass/internet/) transmits 1500 byte packets of data through the internet.
 Each packet is sent separately from the client to the server.

 At the link layer, the **hardware layer**.

-Various protocols are used to transmit the data across different local area networks.
-Some of the protocols include:
+Various protocols are used to transmit data across different local area networks.
+Some of the protocols are:
  * [Ethernet](http://en.wikipedia.org/wiki/Transmission_Control_Protocol)
  * [Digital Subscriber Line (DSL)](http://en.wikipedia.org/wiki/Digital_subscriber_line)
  * [Point-to-Point (PPP)](http://en.wikipedia.org/wiki/Point-to-Point_Protocol)